We’re sure you’ve heard the advice before:

 True, marketers focus on a wider array of activities and outcomes while growth hackers focus on one thing only – growth.

-Similarly, marketers rarely possess the technical and coding know-how growth hackers use to deliver results.
+Similarly, marketers rarely possess the technical and coding knowledge growth hackers use to deliver results and implement effective growth hacks.

 But that doesn’t mean that non-technical marketers can’t hack growth.